kejaz/EmailService/README.md

-# EmailService
+# EmailService - Test
-This Email Service project is an ASP.Net Web Service based project.
+This is Test Email Service.